Matt Olson Player Props: Braves vs. Marlins

 Matt Olson At The Plate

-- Olson is batting .245 with six doubles, a triple, eight home runs and 20 walks.
+- Olson has six doubles, a triple, eight home runs and 22 walks while hitting .248.

-- Among the qualified batters in MLB action, his batting average ranks 102nd, his on-base percentage ranks 44th, and he is 27th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 98th in batting average, 38th in on-base percentage, and 27th in slugging.

+- In 60.0% of his 30 games this season, Olson has picked up at least one hit.
+He's also had eight multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.